TangoGroup/churchmetrics-api/README.md

 For POST requests, parameters not included in the URL should be encoded as JSON with a Content-Type of ‘application/json’.

+## Time Formats

+Where applicable, any date or time parameters will follow the ISO8601 formats.

+Example date:

+    start_date=2014-01-01

+Example time:

+    start_time=2013-12-31T23:59:59Z

+If you find these filters are not working for you, double-check the documentation and make sure you're using the proper parameter.
+If the docs call for ```start_time```, passing ```start_date``` will not work.

 ## Pagination

 Requests that return multiple items will be paginated to 30 items by default.
 You can specify further pages with the `?page` parameter.
 For some resources, you can also set a custom page size up to 100 with the `?per_page` parameter.